Obamacare (Affordable Care Act)

 - Quality (how well the plan performs on issues such as customer service, preventative care, managing a chronic condition, etc.)

 It depends on whether your doctor accepts your new insurance coverage.
 Most plans have a network of doctors, hospitals, pharmacies, and other healthcare providers that will accept reimbursement from the plan.
 HealthPocket allows you to see if your doctor is part of a plan’s network.
 To use this feature, compare plans and then click on the Plan Details link for the plan that interests you.
 The Plan Details page will include a section called “Physician Directory.”
 Since there is a movement in the industry toward “narrow networks” (i.e. a smaller number of providers authorized to accept a health plan’s insurance), it is essential for you to validate your doctor’s participation in an insurance plan’s provider network unless you are willing to change doctors.

 Do I qualify for any assistance or subsidy?

 This will depend on you and your family’s income and its relationship to the Federal Poverty Level (FPL).
 Obamacare makes millions of lower income Americans eligible for premium subsidies.
 These subsidies come in the form of a tax credit, that is paid directly to your health insurance carrier each month to offset the premium.
-Below is a table summarizing the premium subsidies.
+Below is a table summarizing the premium subsidies for 2016 coverage.

 |Modified Annual Adjusted Gross Income (MAGI)||Premium After Government Subsidy|